 Undesirable side effects caused by our product candidates could cause regulatory authorities to interrupt, delay or halt clinical trials and could result in more restrictive labeling or the delay or denial of regulatory approval by the FDA or other regulatory authorities.
-We have only recently initiated our first clinical trials for our first two product candidates.
 Given the nature of ADCs, it is likely that there may be side effects associated with their use.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects.
 In such an event, our clinical trials could be suspended or terminated and the FDA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of our product candidates for any or all targeted indications.
 Such side effects could also affect patient recruitment or the ability of enrolled patients to complete the clinical trials or result in potential product liability claims.
 Any of these occurrences may materially and adversely affect our business, financial condition, results of operations and prospects.